DiffAdapt: Difficulty-Adaptive Reasoning for Token-Efficient LLM Inference: Oracle Experiments with Three Inference Strategies

 \section{Oracle Experiments with Three Inference Strategies}

-\paragraph{Inference Strategy Set} We design the inference strategies to address the challenges revealed by our overthinking analysis.
+\textbf{Inference Strategy Set} We design the inference strategies to address the challenges revealed by our overthinking analysis.
 For \textbf{Easy problems}, we use lower temperature and reduced tokens to prevent the model from exploring unnecessary solution paths. \textbf{Normal problems} receive standard temperature with full token budget to enable comprehensive reasoning in the optimal region where the model's uncertainty appropriately matches task complexity.
-For \textbf{Hard problems}, we apply the lowest temperature with moderate token limit to encourage focused, deterministic reasoning while preventing resource waste on problems at the model's capability limit.
-Table~\ref{tab:strategy_config} summarizes the specific configurations for each reasoning strategy, more details can be found in the Appendix~\ref{appendix:complete_reasoning_strategy}.
+For \textbf{Hard problems}, we implement a \textbf{``Fail Fast'' mechanism} with strict token limits.
+Since our analysis indicates that these problems typically exceed the model's capabilities regardless of generation length, this strategy prioritizes cutting computational losses on likely-to-fail queries to reallocate resources, rather than engaging in potentially unproductive reasoning.
+Table~\ref{tab:strategy_config} summarizes the specific configurations for each reasoning strategy.
+Notably, these hyperparameters were empirically determined through a systematic grid search optimization rather than selected heuristically.
+Further details are provided in Appendix~\ref{appendix:complete_reasoning_strategy}.

-\paragraph{Experimental Setting} To establish the theoretical upper bound of our approach, we conduct an oracle experiment using Qwen3-4B across eight reasoning benchmarks.
+\textbf{Experimental Setting} To establish the theoretical upper bound of our approach, we conduct an oracle experiment using Qwen3-4B across eight reasoning benchmarks.
 We evaluate on five mathematical reasoning tasks: GSM8K~\citep{gsm8k}, MATH500~\citep{math500}, AIME 2024 \& 2025, and OlympiadBench~\citep{olympiadbench}, along with three out-of-domain benchmarks: Minerva~\citep{minerva}, GPQA~\citep{gpqa}, and MMLU-Pro~\citep{mmlu-pro}.
 For each input, we generates outputs from each of the three inference strategies, \textbf{Easy}, \textbf{Normal}, and \textbf{Hard}.
 The Oracle strategy is determined through a two-step process: first, we identify all strategies that yield a correct answer, and from this set, we then select the one with the minimal token consumption.
 The parameter configurations are set as the same as the fixed strategies in Table~\ref{tab:strategy_config}, and the max token limit is 32K.
 More visualization details can be found in Appendix~\ref{appendix:additional_oracle_results}.

 \textbf{Results} Figure~\ref{fig:oracle_pareto} shows that the oracle consistently dominates fixed strategies across all benchmarks, yielding a 7.2\% average accuracy gain over the best fixed baseline.
 Token allocation adapts with problem difficulty, ranging from 198 tokens on GSM8K to 4{,}675 on AIME25, highlighting the need for adaptive compute budgeting.
 These results substantiate the overthinking hypothesis and quantify the benefits of difficulty-aware reasoning in both accuracy and efficiency.
 The oracle’s Pareto-optimal frontier across benchmarks sets actionable performance targets for DiffAdapt.